Keyboard layout: Layout design and configuration

-Keyboard layouts for non-Latin alphabetic scripts
+Non-Latin phonetic scripts

-Some keyboard layouts for non-Latin alphabetic scripts, most notably the Greek layout, are based on the QWERTY layout.
+Some keyboard layouts for non-Latin phonetic scripts, most notably the Greek layout, are based on the QWERTY layout.
 In these layouts, glyphs are assigned to keys that correspond as closely as possible to similar-sounding or appearing glyphs in QWERTY.
 This approach saves learning time for those familiar with QWERTY, and eases entry of Latin characters (with QWERTY) as well for Greek users.

-However, this is not a universal practice, many non-Latin keyboard layouts have been designed from scratch.
+However, this is not a universal practice; many non-Latin keyboard layouts have been designed from scratch.

 All non-Latin computer keyboard layouts can also support input of Latin letters as well as the script of the language, which is useful for tasks such as typing URLs or names.
 This can be done through a dedicated key on the keyboard devoted to this task, or through some special combination of keys, or software that does not require extensive keyboard interaction.